Reverse Stock Splits: Good or Bad for Shareholders? - Cabot Wealth Network

 Reverse Stock Splits: Good or Bad for Shareholders?

+The Pace of Reverse Stock Splits Has Picked Up in Recent Years.
+But Are They Good for Investors?

 The reverse stock split trend continues.
-Just since the beginning of 2018, my quick count (by no means exhaustive!) came up with 123 reverse stock splits, and 118 in 2017 alone.
-I found that most of the splits were in small biotech stocks, followed by technology, then energy.
+Just since the beginning of 2019, my quick count (by no means exhaustive!) came up with 197 reverse stock splits.
+I found that most of the reverse stock splits were in small biotech stocks, followed by technology, then energy.

 The splits in energy aren’t unexpected, as after vast expansion in the industry, low oil prices sent many fortunes reeling.
 And the biotech and technology companies were mostly cheap stocks with shaky fundamentals, or companies like Frontier Communications (FTR) that have run into some misery.
 As well, the biotechs are mostly a speculative bunch with the need to burn cash at a rapid rate, so I can’t say I was too surprised to see the abundance of their reverse stock splits.

-Most of the time, these splits are not good for investors.
+Most of the time, these reverse stock splits are not good for investors.
 And with such an escalation in reverse stock splits, I thought it might be time to review the good and the bad aspects of reverse stock splits in case you own shares in a company that just executed or are contemplating executing a reverse split.

 What is a Reverse Stock Split?

-Simply put, a reverse stock split occurs when a company decides to reduce the number of its shares that are publicly traded.
+Simply put, reverse stock splits occur when a company decides to reduce the number of its shares that are publicly traded.

 For example, let’s say you own 100 shares in Cute Dogs USA, and they are trading at $2 per share each.
 So, your total shares are worth $200 (100 x $2 each).
 If Cute Dogs decides to do a 1:2 reverse split, that means you will now own 50 shares, trading at $4 each.
 Your investment is still worth $200, but the stock’s price is double what it was.
 Earnings per share are also now doubled.